WoWcc REGULAR CAMPAIGN MEETING

 1. Agreement of Chair for meeting

-Accuracy: The minutes were accepted as a true record.
+The minutes of 17 April 2013 were agreed a true record.

 4. Notification of Any Other Business

 Metro extension consultation; Centro Cycling Charter; Penn Road island and other issues (SY).